Dr. Utz Kador LL.M.

 Bernhard is fluent in German, English and French and speaks some Italian and Thai.
 When away from the office, he enjoys spending time with his friends having a good brew, often in a Munich microbrewery “Giesinger Bräu”, of which he is a co-owner.

 Dr. Claus Schindele

-joined Kador & Partner in September 2006 after having practiced at another Munich IP law firm as German and European Patent and Trade Mark Attorney since 1995.
+joined Kador & Partner in September 2006 after having practiced at another Munich IP law firm as a German and European Patent and Trade Mark Attorney since 1995.